gnames/htindex/README.md

 For Linux or Mac download the [latest release], untar, and copy it to /usr/local/bin, or any other directory that is in the PATH.

-In the home directory of the user that will run the app create `.htindex.yaml`.
+In your home directory create `.htindex.yaml`.
 Use an [example .htindex.yaml file] for reference.
 The example file explains configuration parameters.
 You can skip creation of the `.htindex.yaml` file, if you are planning to provide all the needed settings via command line flags.

 ## Usage